 Dialing a toll free 800 number is like dialing any long distance number.
 Just dial “1” plus 800 series area code and the seven-digit number.
 On a cell phone, omit the “1”.
 To the caller, this is a seamless process.

 In reality, the process is somewhat more complex.
 The number toll free 900 number dialed indicates to the phone network that special processing is needed.
 The phone network obtains carrier, termination and routing information from a Service Control Point (SCP) that is part of the SMS/800 database.
 The SCP returns instructions to the phone network to connect the call.

-Business Benefits of Toll Free Numbers
+Business Benefits of Using Toll Free 800 Numbers

 Utilizing toll free 800 numbers helps businesses to achieve their primary mission of satisfying their customer base.
 Toll free numbers make businesses easily accessible to customer questions and requests.
 Incoming calls from your customers are free.
 They pay no long-distance charges.
 In addition, having a toll free 800 number projects a professional image for the company.
 Other business benefits are the features included with the toll free numbers.
 These include: